-LONDON: Many industry observers assert that all Islamic banking products in essence are replicas of conventional banking products, be they Islamic deposits or financing products based on leasing or trade-based contracts.
+LONDON: Many industry observers assert that all Islamic banks’ products in essence are replicas of conventional banking products, be the Islamic deposits or financing products based on leasing or trade-based contracts.

-A replica, however, by its very nature and definition is inferior to the original, and should sell for a significantly lower price.
-Islamic banking products are certainly not replicas in this sense, as in most cases they happen to be more expensive than their conventional counterparts.
+A replica, however, by its very nature and definition is inferior to the original and should sell for a significantly lower price.
+Islamic banks’ products are certainly not replicas in this sense, as in most cases they happen to be more expensive than their conventional counterparts.

 While structures of these products fulfill basic Shariah requirements, they are not novel in their economic profiles.
 Islamic banking faces cynicism from those who expect it to be different from conventional banking not merely in terms of adherence to Shariah principles but also in terms of its socio-economic implications.

 What Islamic banks are doing wrong

 Because of limited economic value addition by Islamic banks and financial institutions and relative dearness of Islamic financial products, Islamic banking and finance have emerged as an elitist phenomenon.
 It is therefore not a coincidence that it is more popular in the countries where Muslims have higher per-capita income and wealth.
 Within other countries, Islamic banking and finance are serving the relatively affluent segments of society.

 It is only fair to accept that Islamic banks have retained basic features of conventional banks that are no more than money managers.
 Islamic banks on the other hand should have been structured as trading houses, which has to date been not the case, as they by and large do not get involved in trading.
 They merely finance the trading activities of their clients, with the help of contracts like Morabaha and salam.

 As such their returns are based on financing and not trading.
 As financiers, the managers of Islamic banks think like financiers and not traders.